The Public Information Act Compliance Board (PIACB) ruled in favor of A Miner Detail concerning a public record dispute.

 A Miner Detail has not received the records or any communication from the Frederick County Sheriff’s Office or Attorney General Anthony Brown.

-A constant talking point in Robert Krop’s motions in the case is that the prosecution is politically motivated.
+A talking point in Robert Krop’s motions in the case is that the prosecution is politically motivated.